Are you looking for a user-friendly and open-source answer to your CMS needs? If yes, either Drupal vs WordPress platforms will do.

 WordPress offers a large compilation of third-party plugins.
-Several of them are out-dated.
+Several of them are outdated.
 When you apply a plugin that’s not updated with existing security issues.
 It then means hackers can take that as an opening.

 Also, themes such as Colormag and Zakra and plugins for example Everest Forms, Yoast SEO stay abreast of recent security needs and offer active support.
-But, numerous plugins have not been updated in the last 7 years still they have 100k plus installations.
+But, numerous plugins that have not been updated in the last 7 years still have 100k plus installations.
 This is how WordPress websites end up getting hacked.

 That said, realize that WordPress and its core aren’t weak.
 Thus, you’ll rarely find people who can hack into the WordPress core.
 However, using outdated themes, widgets and plugins make websites powered by WordPress vulnerable.